 Best Things To Do in Tallahassee

 This is a terrific city to just be – outside, preferably.
-Top sites like the Edward Ball Wakulla Springs State Park (located several miles south of the city) or the Alfred B. Maclay Gardens State Park will give you a chance to experience the fresh air, Tallahassee style.
-Head indoors for a history lesson about the roadsters and vintage cars of the Tallahassee Automobile and Collectibles Museum, or concerning Herman, the anciet mastodon skeleton "hanging around" the Museum of Florida History to learn all kinds of fun facts about the history, from the prehistoric era to recent history, of the Sunshine State.
+Top sites like the Edward Ball Wakulla Springs State Park (located about 16 miles south of the city) or the Alfred B. Maclay Gardens State Park will give you a chance to experience the fresh air, Tallahassee style.
+Head indoors for a history lesson about the roadsters and vintage cars of the Tallahassee Automobile Museum.
+Finally, plan to swing by the Museum of Florida History to learn all kinds of fun facts about the history, from the prehistoric era to recent history, of the Sunshine State.

 - #1View all Photos#1 in Tallahassee4.2 miles to city centerMuseums, Zoos and AquariumsTYPE2 hours to Half DayTIME TO SPEND4.2 miles to city centerMuseums, Zoos and AquariumsTYPE2 hours to Half DayTIME TO SPEND

 Located about 6 miles southwest of downtown Tallahassee near Lake Bradford and Cascade Lake, the Tallahassee Museum is the perfect attraction for those looking to have some fun outdoors.
 Moved to its current location in the 1960s, the museum has evolved to include 52 acres of nature trails, living exhibits of flora and fauna, historical buildings, and a zip line and aerial adventure course.

 - #2View all Photos#2 in Tallahassee0.1 miles to city centerMuseums, FreeTYPE1 to 2 hoursTIME TO SPEND0.1 miles to city centerMuseums, FreeTYPE1 to 2 hoursTIME TO SPEND

-Tucked away inside Tallahassee's Old Capitol, the Florida Historic Capitol Museum aims to educate locals and tourists alike about Florida's political history while preserving one of Tallahassee's most architecturally stunning structures.
+Tucked away inside Tallahassee's old capitol building, the Florida Historic Capitol Museum aims to educate locals and tourists alike about Florida's political history while preserving one of Tallahassee's most architecturally stunning structures.
 This grand building sits at the heart of the state capital and is less than 2 miles from Florida State University and Florida A&M University, making it an ideal stop after touring the nearby campuses or roaming around downtown.

 - #4View all Photos#4 in TallahasseeFree, Cafes, Neighborhood/Area, ShoppingTYPE1 to 2 hoursTIME TO SPENDFree, Cafes, Neighborhood/Area, ShoppingTYPE1 to 2 hoursTIME TO SPEND

-This museum, which is also known as the Tallahassee Automobile and Collectibles Museum, is a must for many.
+This museum, which is also known as the Tallahassee Automobile and Collectibles Museum, is a must for both car and antique enthusiasts.
 With a wide variety of collections, including cars, knives and cash registers, the museum is a hit with history buffs.
-Some of the "precious metals" found inside include the 1911 Ford Model T Torpedo Runabout, the 1962 Amphicar and the 1966 Cherry Twister Mustang.
-You'll also be able to view the hearse that is believed to have transported President Abraham Lincoln's hearse, vintage brass fans and the Penguin's Duck Vehicle (from the movie "Batman Returns") and a collection of Steinway pianos, including the famous White House gold piano.
+Some of the unique cars found inside include the 1911 Ford Model T Torpedo Runabout, the 1962 Amphicar and the 1966 Cherry Twister Mustang.
+You'll also be able to view the hearse that is believed to have transported President Abraham Lincoln, the Penguin's Duck Vehicle (from the movie "Batman Returns") and a collection of Steinway pianos, including the famous White House gold piano.

 The freshwater at Edward Ball Wakulla Springs State Park is so clear in some parts that you can see some 100 feet below you (hence, the site's glass-bottom boat tours).
 On dry land, you'll find that plenty of wild turkeys, white-tailed deer and American alligators call the park home.
 In a nutshell, there's plenty to see, do and experience at this 6,000-acre wildlife sanctuary, as seen from three nature trails or while exploring the jungle-like waterways.

 - #7View all Photos#7 in Tallahassee2.4 miles to city centerMonuments and Memorials, SightseeingTYPE1 to 2 hoursTIME TO SPEND2.4 miles to city centerMonuments and Memorials, SightseeingTYPE1 to 2 hoursTIME TO SPEND

 Declared a National Historic Landmark in 1960, this reconstructed Spanish Franciscan mission gives travelers a peek into what life was like during the 17th century.
-Visitors can take self-guided tours of the 60 acres, exploring the tribal council house, church and residential areas of the Spanish settlers and Apalachee Indians that once shared land here while costumed interpreters share information and demonstrations.
-Visitors also have the opportunity to view the more than 300 artifacts that were excavated from the site.
+Visitors can take self-guided tours of the site's 60 acres, exploring the tribal council house, church and residential areas of the Spanish settlers and Apalachee Indians that once shared land here while costumed interpreters share information and demonstrations.
+Visitors also have the opportunity to view the multitude of artifacts that were excavated from the site beginning in the 1980s.
 Recent travelers said visiting Mission San Luis de Apalachee feels like taking a step back in time.
 They also recommended visiting on a weekend so that you can opt for a ranger-led tour of the facilities since mission staff are especially knowledgeable and friendly.

 - #8View all Photos#8 in Tallahassee0.2 miles to city centerMuseums, FreeTYPE2 hours to Half DayTIME TO SPEND0.2 miles to city centerMuseums, FreeTYPE2 hours to Half DayTIME TO SPEND

-Some artifacts in the Museum of Florida History date as far back as 12,000 years ago, but others are more modern like the museum's various World War II memorabilia and the model collection of naval ships.
-But the property's showcase item greets you at the door: an 11-foot mastodon skeleton that was originally found in Edward Ball Wakulla Springs State Park.
-His name is Herman.
+Some artifacts in the Museum of Florida History date as far back as 12,000 years ago, but others are more modern, such as the museum's various World War II memorabilia and the collections of flags, uniforms, coins and more.

 - #9View all Photos#9 in Tallahassee5.5 miles to city centerParks and GardensTYPE1 to 2 hoursTIME TO SPEND5.5 miles to city centerParks and GardensTYPE1 to 2 hoursTIME TO SPEND

 Tallahassee is definitely a place to stop and smell the flowers.
-Previous travelers recommend the Alfred B. Maclay Gardens State Park.
-This ornamental garden nurtures azaleas and camellias particularly, but you'll also find magnolia, jasmine, gardenia and ginger in bloom.
+Previous travelers recommend Alfred B. Maclay Gardens State Park.
+This ornamental garden is best knowns for its azaleas and camellias, but you'll also find magnolia, jasmine, gardenia and ginger in bloom.
 And they're all picturesquely ensconced among two nature trails, bike paths, a reflecting pool and several picnic pavilions.